sib-swiss/containers-introduction-training/docs/precourse.md

 * Save and close the config file
 * Click again on the green or blue button in the bottom left corner
 * Select `Connect to Host...`, and then `sib_course_remote`.
 You will be asked which operating system is used on the remote.
 Choose `Linux`

-!!! warning "Server availability"
-    Please note that, for cost reasons, the server will be **started the morning of the course** (or the evening before, at the earliest), and will be **stopped the day after the course ends**, so you will not be able to connect before or after these dates.
-Likewise, if you need to retrieve data from the server, please do it before it is stopped.

 #### Video tutorial